-To continue your Gold Rights Respecting journey and to work towards reaccreditation, we really encourage you to try new things and be creative.
-We recognise that each of our Gold schools has embraced the Convention in unique ways to suit their school context, and therefore we don’t have a fixed checklist of how you should sustain your Gold work.
-However, here are some suggested steps – please note, steps 6-11 will remain the same for each school to prepare for your reaccreditation visit.
+Unlike Gold: Rights Respecting there isn’t a fixed check list.
+We encourage schools to keep Rights Respecting work fresh by trying new things and being creative.
+We recognised that each of our Gold schools has embraced the Convention in unique ways that suit their school context.
+However, there are some suggested steps below – please note, steps 6-11 will remain the same for each school to prepare for your reaccreditation visit.

 1. Celebrate being accredited or reaccredited at Gold: Rights Respecting

 Being accredited and reaccredited at Gold: Rights Respecting is an incredible achievement and should be celebrated.